Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills - NewsBreak

 Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills

-WASHINGTON, DC - JUNE 02: U.S. President Joe Biden delivers remarks on the recent mass shootings from the White House on June 02, 2022 in Washington, DC.
-In a prime-time address Biden spoke on the need for Congress to pass gun control legislation following a wave of mass shootings including the killing of 19 students and two teachers at an elementary school in Uvalde, Texas and a racially-motivated shooting in Buffalo, New York that left 10 dead.
-(Photo by Kevin Dietsch/Getty Images)
+President Joe Biden delivers remarks on the recent mass shootings on June 2, 2022, from the White House in Washington, D.C.
+In a prime-time address, Biden spoke on the need for Congress to pass gun control legislation following a wave of mass shootings, including the killing of 19 students and two teachers at an elementary school in Uvalde, Texas, and a racially motivated shooting in Buffalo, New York, that left 10 dead (Kevin Dietsch/Getty Images).

 WASHINGTON — President Joe Biden called on Congress to pass gun control legislation in a speech at the White House Thursday evening, following mass shootings in New York, Texas and Oklahoma during the last three weeks.